BeckmannundPartnerCONSULT/DocumentationTree/other_versions/LuatoLua/readme_LuatoLua.txt

 8. ansicht_documentation_tree_balance.lua

 This script gives the possibility to analyse a balance of an enterprise.
+Balance indicators can be calculated.